nanocurrency/nano-docs/docs/glossary.md

 #### inbound send
 A block with funds being transferred to an [account](#account) owned by a [wallet](#wallet) on your node.

+#### legacy blocks
+Blocks on an account chain before the first v1 block (which is often the v1 epoch block but can be other types).
+The first v1 block and all subsequent blocks are stateful blocks.

 #### live network
 A sub-network established between peers via User Datagram Protocol (UDP) for communicating newly published blocks, votes and other non-bootstrap related traffic.
 This is available within all Nano networks (main, beta and test networks).